io-sea/hestia/doc/UserGuide.md

 * `Object` : A Storage object - it can point to a single object with data split over several storage tiers and also hold object metadata.
 * `Namespace` : An addressing scheme (e.g. POSIX path) and permissions for Objects in a Dataset.
 * `Extent` : An Object's data on a particular Storage Tier - it is a collection of block offsets and lengths, allowing random access for data put and get operations where supported by the third-party object store backend.
-* `Metadata` : A collection of key-value pairs representing metadata for an Object it is split from the parent model to allow for quicker access or indexing.
+* `Metadata` : A collection of key-value pairs representing metadata for an Object.
+It is split from the parent Object model to allow for quicker access or indexing.

 In the figure solid lines represent parent-child relationships, which are one-to-many unless explicitly specified one-to-one (x1).